-Medieval times make me think of noble knights in costly armour.
+Medieval times make me think of noble knights in costly armor.
 I’m fascinated, how rigid pieces of metal can be connected to form mobile garments.
 In particular, amour made from rings appears elegant to me.
-It can flow around a body like an iron skin.
-Ring armour arouses a feeling of being invulnerable and agile at the same time.
-The weight distributes evenly around shoulders, hips and arms.
+It can flow around a body like iron skin.
+Ring armor arouses a feeling of being invulnerable and agile at the same time.
+The weight distributes evenly around shoulders, hips, and arms.
 Thus it even feels light with 6 to 14kg of weight.
-Unlike plate armour it can be worn by wearers of different size and damages can be repaired inexpensively.
+Unlike plate armor it can be worn by wearers of different sizes and damages can be repaired inexpensively.
 Rust is not a problem, because the permanent friction of the rings helps to sand it off.
 All this makes ring armors precious and utile pieces of art.
 They can be passed on from generation to generation without losing their value or fascination.

-You might have noticed, that I didn’t use the word chain mail in the last paragraph.
+You might have noticed, that I didn’t use the word chainmail in the last paragraph.
 Although it is quite common in colloquial language, I try to avoid it.
-This being said, I do use the word chain mail here to help you find this site.
-However, the term chain mail delivers the wrongs impression, that rings are strung in lines like a chain.
+This being said, I do use the word chainmail here to help you find this site.
+However, the term chainmail delivers the wrongs impression, that rings are strung in lines like a chain.
 Yet instead of one-dimensional chains, rings are connected to two-dimensional weaves.
 Such a weave can be shaped into a bulge just like knitting.
 It can thus cover a heel or a shoulder without corners or edges.
 To do that, some rings have to hold less or more neighbors as usual in the pattern.
 Consequently, human body shape can be reconstructed very well-fitting.
 Weight can be cut down while mobility is preserved.
-Therein lies the true art of making good mail armour.
+Therein lies the true art of making good mail armor.